Muztagh Ata: History

 the Ṛgveda mentions the mountain Mūjavant (“Having Mūja”), from where the best soma comes.
 A Muža tribe is also found in the Avesta in an eastern area that has Vedic-like names.
 The name seems to survive as the impressive 7,549-meter-high Muzh Tagh Ata Mountain in the Uyghur and Sariqoli (Saka) lands of southwestern Xinjiang.

 The Swedish explorer and geographer Sven Hedin made the first recorded attempt to climb Muztagh Ata, in 1894.
 On his first expedition in 1900 Aurel Stein reached the summit while crossing the Karakorum Pass.
 Additional attempts were made in 1900, 1904 and 1947, the last by the team of Eric Shipton and Bill Tilman who came very close to the summit but were turned back due to cold and deep snow.

-The first ascent of the peak was in 1956 by a large party of Chinese and Soviet climbers (including Liu Lianman and Xu Jing) led by E.A.
-Beletskiy, via the west ridge, which is now the standard route.
+The first ascent of the peak was in 1956 by a large party of Chinese and Soviet climbers which included Liu Lianman and Xu Jing from China and, from the Soviet Union, Kirill Kuzmin and the expedition leader Evgeny Andrianovich Beletsky.
+They ascended via the west ridge, which is now the standard route.

 Since the first ascent, many ascents of Muztagh Ata have been made.
 In 1980, a party led by Ned Gillette made a ski ascent/descent of the standard route, the first ski ascent of a mountain over 7500 m.
 An ascent of the much harder south-east ridge was made in 2000 and repeated in 2006.
 A secondary route at the west side of the mountain was first climbed in the summer of 2005.
 In 2011, the Swedish climber Anneli Wester camped on the summit overnight after climbing the mountain solo and alpine style.
-In 2013, Aron Ralston, the man who famously amputated his own arm during a hiking accident in 2003, made the summit without his compatriot Michael Ash, who sustained a lung injury and was forced to return to base camp.
+In 2013, Aron Ralston, the man who amputated his own arm during a hiking accident in 2003, made the summit without his compatriot Michael Ash, who sustained a lung injury and was forced to return to base camp.